An outside idea: Why neurodiversity is good for business.

 Do you know what they have in common?

 ASD – Otherwise known as Autism Spectrum Disorder, is a lifelong developmental disability that affects how people perceive, communicate and interact with

 others.
-There are approximately 700,000 people living with ASD in the UK, and it’s a club that our son Max has just joined.
+There are approximately 700,000 people living with ASD in the UK.

-The stat doesn’t seem to make sense because from what we can tell, people on the Autistic Spectrum have some serious superpowers and a lot to offer business.
+The stat doesn’t seem to make sense because people on the Autistic Spectrum have some serious superpowers and a lot to offer business.